mukherjeesrijan2/HTML-Meter/README.md

 }
 ```

-**NOTE:** It is not recommended to change the height of the container, if you do so you also need to change the height of the _meter_ class
+**NOTE:** It is not recommended to change the height of the container, if you do so you also need to add some additional styles to keep everything properly aligned.

 <br>